Statistical properties of zeta functions' zeros: Number-theoretical zetas

-(a) \textbf{Good reduction}. $\overline{E}$ is an elliptic curve.
+There are four possible cases: \begin{itemize} \item[(a)] \textbf{Good reduction}. $\overline{E}$ is an elliptic curve.
 (That is, the determinant does not vanish and therefore the curve is smooth.)
-This happens if $p\neq 2$ and $p$ does not divide $\Delta .$ In this case we define the number of points of $\overline{E}$ by $N_{p}.$
+This happens if $p\neq2$ and $p$ does not divide $\Delta.$

-(b) \textbf{Cuspidal, or additive, reduction.} This is the case in which the reduced curve has a cusp.
-For $p\neq 2,3$, this case occurs exactly when $ p|4a^{3}+27b^{2}$ and $p|-2ab.$
+\item[(b)] \textbf{Cuspidal, or additive, reduction.} This is the case in which the reduced curve has a cusp.
+For $p\neq2,3$, this case occurs exactly when $ p|4a^{3}+27b^{2}$ and $p|-2ab.$